Certified Testing Services

 * . • * IAQ - Indoor Air Quality

 Poor indoor air quality is one of the top 5 health risks according to the Environmental Protection Agency (EPA).
 In homes and buildings, indoor air pollutants range from usually minor irritants such as Particulate Matter (PM), dust and animal dander, to major concerns such as mold, radon, Carbon Dioxide (CO²), and chemical vapors (VOC’s) that may be emitted from building materials and furnishings.
 It is important to know how air contaminants affect your health, and what can be done to improve IAQ.

 In commercial buildings, the term "Sick Building Syndrome" (SBS) is used to describe situations where building occupants experience acute health effects and discomfort that are linked to time spent in buildings.
 These complaints may be localized in rooms or zones.

-The World Health Organization reports that over 30 percent of new and remodeled buildings worldwide may be subjected to excessive Indoor Air Quality (IAQ) problems.
+The World Health Organization reports that over 30 percent of new and remodeled buildings worldwide may be subject to excessive Indoor Air Quality (IAQ) problems.